-- Inexperience – Some trucking companies hire drivers who lack proper training and experience, or they fail to adequate supervise and monitor their driving.
+- Inexperience – Some trucking companies hire drivers who lack proper training and experience, or they fail to adequately supervise and monitor their driving.

-At Fleming Law, P.C., we take immediate steps to investigate truck accidents so as to preserve, gather and analyze important evidence.
+At Fleming Law Personal Injury Attorney, we take immediate steps to investigate truck accidents so as to preserve, gather and analyze important evidence.
 We also consult with experts in trucking safety and accident reconstruction.
 We know how to determine the causes of trucking accidents.

 A trucking company may be liable due to its own negligence.
-For instance, the company may have hired a driver without conducting an adequate background check, failed to adequately train and supervise the driver or neglected to inspect and maintain the vehicles in its fleet.
-To establish the company’s liability, your lawyer from Fleming Law, P.C., can review hiring records, logbooks, inspection and maintenance records and other evidence.
+For instance, the company may have hired a driver without conducting an adequate background check, failed to adequately train and supervise the driver, or neglected to inspect and maintain the vehicles in its fleet.
+To establish the company’s liability, your lawyer from Fleming Law Personal Injury Attorney, can review hiring records, logbooks, inspection and maintenance records, and other evidence.

 Even if you were partially at fault for a collision with a tractor-trailer, you may still be eligible to recover compensation in Texas.
 Our state follows the rule of “proportionate responsibility.”
 Under this law, your damages would simply be reduced in proportion to the percentage of fault assigned to you.
 You are barred from recovering compensation only if your fault exceeds the fault of the other party or parties involved in the crash.

 A lawyer cannot determine how much your claim is worth in a trucking accident lawsuit without first reviewing the specific facts of your case.
-However, a few common types of damages which accident victims can pursue include past and future medical expenses, lost income, loss of earning wages, property damages, loss of consortium, loss of enjoyment of life, pain and suffering and emotional distress.
+However, a few common types of damages that accident victims can pursue include past and future medical expenses, lost income, loss of earning wages, property damages, loss of consortium, loss of enjoyment of life, pain, and suffering, and emotional distress.